foliant-docs/docs/src/quickstart.md

 ![Sequence diagram drawn with seqdiag on the site](images/basic-mkdocs-seqdiag.png)

-Rebuild the pdf as well and see that the diagram there:
+Rebuild the pdf as well and see that the diagram is there too:

 ![Sequence diagram drawn with seqdiag in the pdf](images/basic-pdf-seqdiag.png)